ta-datapt-bcn/project-statistical-analysis/README.md

 ## Overview

-The goal of this project is for you to practice statistical analysis using the iterative data analysis process.
-For this project, you will use this [Housing Prices](https://www.kaggle.com/c/house-prices-advanced-regression-techniques/data) dataset we choose for you.
+The goal of this project is for you to practice statistical analysis using the iterative data analysis process on a dataset of your choice.

+**You will be working individually for this project**, but we'll be guiding you along the process and helping you as you go.

+An example dataset would be [Housing Prices](https://www.kaggle.com/c/house-prices-advanced-regression-techniques/data) dataset we choose for you.
 You need to download the `train.csv` dataset then use your statistical analysis skills to analyze this dataset. **The goal of your analysis is to identify the most important features of houses that affect the sale prices.**

-**You will be working individually for this project**, but we'll be guiding you along the process and helping you as you go.

 ---

 ## Technical Requirements